-Many businesses live, breathe and thrive based on review star ratings, and negative reviews can have a real effect on how well a business does.
+Many businesses live, breathe and thrive based on review star ratings, and negative reviews can have a real impact on how well a business does.
 At some point, all businesses can expect negative reviews, but there are some options for reputation management worth exploring.

 86% of consumers who have read negative reviews claimed that the information impacted their buying decision.